Information About Survivability for Hosted and Cloud Services

 If WAN link going down or registrar service unavailable, you can access the phones in the Public Switched Telephone Network (PSTN) through FXO or PRI cards that are configured on Cisco Unified Border Element.

-Survivability support for Public Switched Telephone Network (PSTN) access is supported only for Cisco UBE running on Cisco 4000 Series Integrated Services Router.
+Survivability support for Public Switched Telephone Network (PSTN) access is supported only for CUBE running on Cisco 4000 Series Integrated Services Router.

 Example: Survivability Mode in P2P (regsync mode) when WAN is Down